dr-jts/recipes/treats/cakes.md

 2. Whisk in the Greek yogurt, eggs, vanilla extract, and almond extract.
 Once smooth, whisk in the sugar.
 1. Switch to a rubber spatula and fold the dry ingredients into the wet ingredients, just until combined.
 1. Arrange the sliced nectarines along the bottom of the springform pan.

+## Sherry Cake
+* 1 box yellow cake mix
+* 4 eggs
+* 3/4 c sherry
+* 3/4 c oil

+1. Mix ingredients.
+2. Pour into a greased and floured 9x12" pan
+3. Bake at 350 for 30 min

+## Victoria Sandwich Cake

+* 1/2 c margarine
+* 1/2 c sugar
+* 2 eggs
+* 1 c flour
+* 1 1/2 t baking powder
+* a little milk
+* jam
+* icing sugar

+1. Cream marge and sugar
+2. Beat in eggs singly
+3. Add flour and baking powder
+4. Mix with milk to a dropping consistency
+5. Pour into a greased papered 8" round tin
+6. Bake at 375 for 25-30 min
+7. When mostly cool slice in half and spread jam between halves
+8. Sprinkle top with icing sugar
-2. Pour the batter over top of the sliced fruit and smooth the top with the rubber spatula.
+9. Pour the batter over top of the sliced fruit and smooth the top with the rubber spatula.
 1. Bake for 40 minutes, or until golden brown and a tester inserted into the center comes out clean.
 1. Allow the cake to cool for 5-10 minutes, then remove the sides of the springform pan and invert onto a wire cooling rack.
 2. Carefully lift the bottom of the pan off the top of the cake, sliding a long knife along the pan bottom to loosen any fruit that may have stuck.